ethanfuerst/mpg-dashboard/README.md

 **TODO:**

-- [x] update the dashboard online with new data i've collected
+- [x] Update the dashboard online with new data I've collected

-- [ ] find accurate heat index data for Austin area to compare to my mpg
+- [ ] Find accurate heat index data for Austin area to compare to my mpg

-	status: still looking for heat index data. might have to use temp each day instead, averaged over period between fillups
+	Status: Still looking for heat index data.
+Might have to use temp each day instead, averaged over period between fillups